sfigg/commercialization-public/customize/desktop/manage-user-data.md

 * **SessionKey.blob**.
 Generated during encryption of Userdata.blob.
 Contains a session key needed for the decryption process.
 * **Userchoices.xml**.
 Contains the checkbox labels and values as they were when the user completed OOBE, in an XML file.

+> [!Note]
+> If a customer clicks `Skip` on the first registration page, no data is written or stored to these files, not even the checkbox default states.

 A registry value representing the timestamp that the user completed OOBE is also created for the following registry key: `HKLM\SOFTWARE\Microsoft\WindowsCurrentVersion\OOBE\Stats`.

 This registry value is created regardless of whether the registration pages are included in OOBE.

-> [!Note]
-> If a customer clicks `Skip` on the first registration page, no data is written or stored to these files, not even the check box default states.

 In order for you to access and use the customer information, you must take the following steps:

-1. [Generate a public/private key pair](#generate-a-public-private-key-pair), and place the public key in the `\OOBE\Info` folder, prior to imaging.
+1. [Generate a public/private key pair](#generate-a-publicprivate-key-pair), and place the public key in the `\OOBE\Info` folder, prior to imaging.
-1. [Collect the encrypted customer](#collect-customer-data) data using an app or a service that runs roughly 30 minutes after the first logon completes.
+1. [Collect the encrypted customer data](#collect-encrypted-customer-data) using an app or a service that runs roughly 30 minutes after the first logon completes.
-1. [Send the data to your server using SSL for decryption](send-data-to-your-server-for-decryption).
-Decrypt the session key to decrypt the customer data.
+1. [Send the data to your server for decryption](#send-data-to-your-server-for-decryption) using SSL.
+You can then decrypt the session key to decrypt the customer data.

 ## Generate a public/private key pair